Scottsdale Drug Crime Lawyer

 Potential Consequences of Drug Crimes in Scottsdale

 To discourage drug possession and other drug crimes, Arizona imposes relatively serious penalties for even first-offense possession.
-If a person possesses a drug that the law defines as dangerous, such as hallucinogenic mushrooms, even in an amount that indicates only personal use, they could face Class 4 felony charges.
-A Class 4 felony may be punished by up to three years in prison.
+If a person possesses a drug that the law defines as dangerous, such as hallucinogenic mushrooms, even in an amount that indicates only personal use, they could face class 4 felony charges.
+A class 4 felony may be punished by up to three years in prison.

-Hire a Drug Crime Lawyer
+Hire a Drug Crime Lawyer With Experience in Scottsdale

 If you have had drug charges officially filed against you, or if you expect that you might in the near future, you should hire a drug crime lawyer at your earliest opportunity.
 Your attorney can help you from the very beginning of the criminal justice process by looking out for any potential procedural missteps or violations of your constitutional rights.
 For example, if a police officer conducted a search without probable cause, that evidence may not be admissible in court.